isomerpages/mlaw-sap/_about-us/Members/Acting Deputy Commissioner (Investigation & Intelligence) Zhang Weihan.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Bio photos resized/DC_Zhang.jpg">
 </div>
-<p>Mr Zhang assumed the role of Acting Deputy Commissioner (Investigation
+<p>Mr Zhang assumed the role of Deputy Commissioner (Investigation &amp;
-&amp; Intelligence) and Director of Criminal Investigation Department (CID) of the Singapore Police Force (SPF) in May 2024.
+Intelligence) and Director of Criminal Investigation Department (CID) of the Singapore Police Force (SPF) in April 2025, after serving as Acting Deputy Commissioner since May 2024.
 He oversees the investigation of all major and specialised crimes in Singapore, and advances investigation and intelligence policies and capabilities in the SPF.</p>
 <p></p>
 <p>Mr Zhang has served the Singapore Civil Service for more than 23 years,
 including with the SPF, Ministry of Home Affairs and Ministry of Trade